-What end-clients and employers should know about the April 2020 changes to IR35 in the private sector
+What fee-payers and employers should know about the changes to IR35 in the private sector

 Posted on 16th December 2019 by Phil Ainley MCIM CMktr

-On April 6th 2020 the rules for IR35 in the private sector will change and it’s important that both contractors and the end-clients who employ contractors take action.
+On April 6th 2021 the rules for IR35 in the private sector will change and it’s important that both contractors and the fee-payers and end-hirers who employ contractors take action.

 Since April 2000, the Intermediaries Legislation, more commonly known as IR35, has been used by HMRC to combat tax avoidance by so-called “disguised employees” that operate as contractors for businesses.